 Executive Chef Salary and Career Outlook

-According to PayScale.com, as of 2014, executive chefs earned median salaries of $54,881.
-According to the U.S. Bureau of Labor Statistics, the largest number of chefs and head cooks were employed by restaurants, followed by travel companies and special food services.
-Jobs were predicted to increase by 5% from 2012-2022, due to the increased use of lower-level employees to do a lot of the work.
+According to the U.S. Bureau of Labor Statistics, the largest number of chefs and head cooks were employed by restaurants, followed by special food services and travel companies.
+Jobs were predicted to increase by 9% from 2014-2024.
+Population and income surges are expected to drive the demand for high-quality dining.

 Executive Chef Career Information